fishR-Core-Team/FSA/README.md

 ## Introduction
 The **FSA** (Fisheries Stock Assessment) package provides R functions to conduct typical introductory fisheries analyses.
 Example analyses that use **FSA** can be found on the *Examples* page of the [fishR website](http://derekogle.com/fishR).

+You can [browse function help pages here](http://rforge.net/doc/packages/FSA/00Index.html).
 Recent changes are described in the [News file](https://github.com/droglenc/FSA/blob/master/NEWS.md)

 ## Installation
 **FSA** has not yet been released on CRAN.
 The latest version can be installed from GitHub (requires the **devtools** package) with ...